 NA The organization does not provide office-based opioid treatment.

-Interpretation: Practitioners that may qualify for a waiver include physicians, nurse practitioners (NPs), physician assistants (PAs), clinical nurse specialists (CNSs), certified registered nurse anesthetists (CRNAs), and certified nurse-midwives (CNMs).
+Examples: Practitioners that may qualify for a waiver include physicians, nurse practitioners (NPs), physician assistants (PAs), clinical nurse specialists (CNSs), certified registered nurse anesthetists (CRNAs), and certified nurse-midwives (CNMs).

-MHSU 2.10
+MHSU 2.11

-The organization minimizes the number of workers assigned to persons served over the course of their contact with the organization by:
+The organization promotes stability and service continuity by:

 assigning a worker at intake or early in the contact; and

-avoiding the arbitrary or indiscriminate reassignment of direct service personnel.
+minimizing the number of workers assigned to the individual or family over the course of their contact with the organization.

 NA The organization provides Diagnosis, Assessment, and Referral Services only.

+CCBHC Interpretation: The CCBHC must assign a Principal Behavioral Health Provider to every military veteran seen unless the Veterans Health Administration has already assigned one.
+The Principal Behavioral Health Provider should be communicated to the person and documented in the case record.
+The Principal Behavioral Health Provider is responsible for ensuring services are provided in accordance with the requirements of the CCBHC certification criteria.

-MHSU 2.11
+MHSU 2.12

-Employee workloads support the achievement of client outcomes and are regularly reviewed.
+Employee workloads support the achievement of positive outcomes and are regularly reviewed.

 Interpretation: Office-based opioid treatment providers must operate within the patient number maximums set by their waiver.